 Expressions of Interest have now closed for 2021!
-Our next Recruit Weekend will be in February 2021.
+Our next Recruit Weekend will be held in February 2022.
 Find our more information about becoming a cadet here.
-Expressions of Interest will open in late October 2020.
-Check back here then for more information.

 The Australian Air Force Cadets (AAFC) is the premier youth organisation in Australia.
 With an aviation and military focus, cadets have the opportunity to develop confidence, self-discipline, initiative, leadership, teamwork and communication skills that will be invaluable throughout their lives.

 322 (City of Ryde) Squadron is the premier unit within the AAFC with 150 cadets making us the largest in the country.
 The Squadron parades on Wednesday evenings during school terms at Timor Barracks, Dundas.
 The Squadron has a comprehensive training program offering a variety of activities such as bivouacs, air experience days, ceremonial parades, firearms safety training and social events each year.
 Cadets can also participate in various camps and courses during school holidays such as powered flying, gliding, general service training, promotion courses and abseiling.

 If you are interested in joining head over to here to find out more.

 Many of the current Defence Force pilots started their training with the AAFC.
 Attend Air Experience Days to get a taste of flying and attend flying camps during school holidays where you can get your pilot’s license before you can drive a car.

 Live on the edge and attend gliding courses during your school holidays.
 Gliding is challenging and fun.

 Participate in professional formal firearms training and enjoy regular trips to the range to develop marksmanship skills.

 Learn how to march and participate in weekly parades.
 Represent the AAFC on days such as ANZAC Day, Remembrance Day and other important occasions.